 Sebi hikes portfolio management scheme limit to Rs 50 lakh, networth requirement to Rs 5 cr

-The Sebi board has approved amendment the Sebi (Portfolio Managers) Regulations, which will enhance the eligibility criteria and define the role of principal officer clearly.
-Under the new norms, a portfolio manager needs to mandatorily employ a minimum one person with defined eligibility criteria in addition to principal and compliance officer.
+The Sebi board has approved an amendment to the Sebi Portfolio Managers Regulations, which will enhance the eligibility criteria and define the role of the principal officer clearly.
+Under the new norms, a portfolio manager needs to mandatorily employ a minimum of one person with defined eligibility criteria in addition to the principal and compliance officer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)